 From workshops to beach parties, there’s never a dull day in the hippie beachside town of Arambol in Goa, India.
 I spent a month travelling solo in Goa, and Arambol was my favourite place of all.
-Here is my essential list of the top places to visit in Arambol and a round up of all the best things to do in Arambol beach, Goa.
+Here is my essential list of the top places to visit in Arambol and all the most amazing things to do in Arambol.